Advance and secure

 Advance and secure often just AAS is player versus player team based game mode used in a few hardcore, tactical and milsim first-person shooter games.
 Players on opposing teams try to capture certain predefined points of interest in a game environment in a certain preset order.

 Basic concept

 Players in both teams have to capture a number of bases or zones.
 The winning team is the one that has most bases under control when the time or tickets runs out.

 History

 Advance and secure was first introduced in the game Joint Operations: Typhoon Rising.
-While advance and secure is somewhat similar to Battlefield game series Conquer game mode, it does naturally promote more teamwork and strategy compared to Battlefields more open ended Conquer mode.
+While advance and secure is somewhat similar to Battlefield game series Conquest game mode, it does naturally promote more teamwork and strategy compared to Battlefields more open ended Conquest mode.
 The original Joint Operations: Typhoon Rising AAS mode also shares some similarities with Team Fortress Classic Control Point game mode.

 Structure in different games

 ArmA

 The ArmA community has modded a Joint Operations style AAS game mode since ArmA I.